tectalic/CopyCraft/readme.txt

 Currently, the plugin is only compatible with WooCommerce.
 However, we are considering adding support for other platforms in the future.

+= I found a bug.
+How can I contribute a patch or bug fix? =

+We'd love you to fork our [Github Repository](https://github.com/OM4/CopyCraft/) and send us a pull request.

+Alternatively, you can report a bug on our [Issue Tracker](https://github.com/OM4/CopyCraft/issues).

+= I have an idea or feature suggestion =

+Please [reach out to us here](https://github.com/OM4/CopyCraft/) and add your feature request.

 == Changelog ==

 = 0.2 =